Dr Matthew Daniel Eddy, BA, MA, PhD

 Fields of Interest

-Eddy’s articles have appeared in a wide range of academic journals including the British Journal for the History of Science, Intellectual History Review, Science in Context, Osiris, Notes and Records of the Royal Society, Literature and Theology, among others.
+Eddy’s articles have appeared in a wide range of academic journals including the British Journal for the History of Science, Book History, Intellectual History Review, Science in Context, Osiris, Notes and Records of the Royal Society, Literature and Theology, among others.
 He has assisted on numerous documentaries aired on the BBC and is passionate about public history, acting as a guest speaker, workshop organiser or curator at venues ranging from the Library of the Royal Society of London to local museums in northern England.
 He also has served on advisory boards of projects being run by the AHRC, the Netherlands National Research Council, the Greek Ministry of Education, and others.

-Eddy teaches postgraduate courses on modern European intellectual history, and undergraduate courses on the cultural history of science, health, religion, and the environment.
+Eddy teaches postgraduate courses on modern European intellectual history, and undergraduate courses on the history of science, health, religion, and the environment.

 Dr Eddy supervises theses and dissertations on all aspects of the 18th- to early 20th-century intellectual history topics outlined above.